 Under international law a territory is considered occupied if a state exercises an unconsented-to ‘effective control’ over it.
-Israel’s arguments that the OPT are not ‘occupied’ have been rejected by the international community.
-Israel does not possess sovereignty in these territories but only a temporary right of administration.
-As a consequence, Israel’s annexation of East Jerusalem in 1980 has been dismissed as unlawful and is not recognised by the international community.
+Israel’s arguments that the oPt is not ‘occupied’ have been rejected by the international community.
+Israel does not possess sovereignty in the oPt as an occupying power; they should only be a temporary administrator.
+As a consequence, Israel’s annexation of East Jerusalem in 1980 is a serious breach of international law and is not recognised by the international community.
 The occupied status of the West Bank was confirmed by the International Court of Justice in the Wall advisory opinion in 2004.
-And Israel’s disengagement from the Gaza Strip in 2005 did not constitute the end of occupation because, despite the redeployment of its military ground forces from Gaza, it retains and exercises effective control over the territory.
+Israel’s disengagement from the Gaza Strip in 2005 did not constitute the end of occupation there because, despite the redeployment of its military ground forces from Gaza, it retains and exercises effective control over the territory.

-In all of the OPT, Israel are therefore an ‘Occupying Power’ with attendant obligations to the Palestinian people under the Fourth Geneva Convention and Hague Regulations (international humanitarian law), in addition to international human rights law.
+In all of the oPt, Israel is therefore an ‘Occupying Power’ with attendant legal obligations to provide for the safety and welfare of the Palestinian people under the Fourth Geneva Convention and Hague Regulations (international humanitarian law), in addition to international human rights law.

 The purported impact of prolonged occupation on mental health

 Mohamed Altawil is a clinical psychologist and founder of the Palestine Trauma Centre (Gaza & UK) who gave a compelling presentation at last Wednesday’s meeting.
 He explained that the founding of the Palestine Trauma Centre in 2009 is directly connected to the political background of Israel’s prolonged occupation.
 He described the experience of occupation as ‘a fact which we [Palestinians] live day by day’ and then went on to reveal the marked impact it has particularly had on the mental health of Palestinian children in Gaza.